odd-poet/dockers/mesos/chronos/README.md

 Options:
+  -p,  --port=8080                       chronos web port --master=zk://localhost:2181/mesos     url of mesos master.
+If you use default value, local zookeeper-server will be run and mesos will use it.
+  --zk-hosts=localhost:2181              zookeeper servers for storing state.
+If you use default value, local zookeeper-server will be run and mesos will use it.
-  -p,  --port=8080                       chronos web port --master=zk://zk-server:2181/mesos     url of mesos master --zk-hosts=zk-server:2181              zooKeeper servers for storing state --zk-path=/chronos/state               path in zooKeeper for storing state --help                                 help message
+  --zk-path=/chronos/state               path in zookeeper for storing state --help                                 help message

 Example: